MediaLabUniovi/Sensor-Cooper/README.md

 _Authors: Daniel Rodríguez Moya, Óscar Gijón, Ramón Rubio and MediaLab LPWAN Workgroup_

-[^1]: Instructions to deploy Grafana panels are given in the repo `medialablpwan/documentation`
+[^1]: Instructions on how to deploy Grafana panels are given on the repo `medialablpwan/documentacion`.